xaymup/xaymup.github.io/_posts/2024-7-15-rediscovering-my-voice.md

 The truth is, I've been drained.
 Corporations have a way of doing that.
 Squeezing every last drop of energy, creativity, and passion from you.
 They took the best out of me, consuming my time and leaving me feeling like a husk of my former self.
 Days turned into months, and months into years, with the grind of corporate life overshadowing everything else.

 By the end of last year, I was laid off from my last job.
 While this initially felt like yet another blow, it turned out to be a blessing in disguise.
-This unexpected turn of events forced me to reevaluate my priorities and gave me the freedom to rediscover my passions.
-Since then, I’ve performed two VJ gigs and bought my first DJ rack.
+This unexpected turn of events gave me the freedom to rediscover my passions.
+Since then, I've returned to spend my free time at my computer.

 In this whirlwind, I had lost sight of what truly mattered to me: my art and my creativity.
 I look back and wonder how much more I could have accomplished, how much my music could have developed, and how many more moments of pure artistic expression I could have enjoyed if only I had the work-life balance that gave me the time and energy to focus on things I love.